Entanglement Entropy and Complexity of Multicomponent Universe from Holography: Acknowledgment

 \section{Acknowledgment}

 RM would like to thank SNBNCBS for the Junior Research Fellowship.
 GG extends his heartfelt gratitude to CSIR, Govt. of India, for funding this research.
 SP would like to thank SNBNCBS for the Fellowship.
+The authors would also like to thank the anonymous referee for useful comments and suggestions.\\